tasosalvas/spdiu/doc/usage.md

 > State saved! 💿 goo
 ```

-Save slots by default are kept in a `saves` directory next to your active game data in `~/.local/share/.shatteredpixel/`, but can be configured through the `work_dir` setting.
+Save slots by default are kept in a `saves` directory next to your active game data in `~/.local/share/.shatteredpixel/`, but can be configured through the `dirs.work` setting.

 Loading can be done while the game is on the main menu, unless your character just died, in which case you will need to restart SPD for it to look up the loaded game.